evelynvalles/Travel.com-Python-Project/README.md

 ##Travel.com Demo Videos

 The images belows will be specific links to different demos of my website.
-Please feel free to click and view my websites front-end visues and functionality!
+Please feel free to click and view my websites to watch the front-end visuals and functionality of Travel.com!

 ## Travel.com Home Page Demo
 The image below is a direct link to my home page and login and registration demo.